The mission of this Web site is to promote diversity and cultural

-An essential part of Sikh spiritual practices is to serve lungar at the Gurdwara and elsewhere in the community at free kitchens.
+An essential part of Sikh spiritual practicesis to serve langar at the Gurdwara and elsewhere in the community at free kitchens.
 Here the food is cooked by members of the sangat (congregation) and is served without discrimination to all.
-After the sangat has participated in any ceremony, they are served the Guru’s Lungar.
-The tradition of Lungar expresses the ideals of equality, sharing, and the oneness of all humankind.
+After the sangat has participated in any ceremony, they are served the Guru’s Langar.
+The tradition of Langar expresses the ideals of equality, sharing, and the oneness of all humankind.
 See What I Learned From The Sikhs.
 See GurdwaraSecurity.com.

 in the twentieth century, 1970s and 1980s, the Akalis waged a bloody

 fight against the Indian government, which led to a massive armed